- Whitewater Rafting

 The Gorge is an ideal location for guided riverboard trips.
 It is a high volume (2,000 to 40,000 CFS), pool and drop river with large recovery pools after each of its Class II, III and IV Rapids.
 Because of its volume, the Clark Fork is not considered a technical run and is relatively free of obstructions.
 The rapids are characterized by obvious entry points with large waves caused by a combination of constriction and deep channel drops.
 Bottom line: the Alberton Gorge Whitewater is one of the world’s best spots to learn how to maneuver and surf while riverboarding.
 We run trips from June through September.
 The snowpack looks great this year.
 Expect huge water and fast runs through early July.
 As the river level drops through July and August more rocks and features appear along with more potential surf waves.

-Just thirty miles west of Missoula and only a two-hour drive from Couer d’Alene the Clark Fork River picks up speed and tumbles into the Alberton Gorge with rollicking Class 2,3 and 4 rapids and absolutely stunning canyon scenery.
+Just thirty miles west of Missoula and only a two-hour drive from Couer d’Alene the Clark Fork River picks up speed and tumbles into the Alberton Gorge with rollicking Class II and III rapids and absolutely stunning canyon scenery.
 With its legendary rapids Fang, Tumbleweed and Boateater, the Alberton Gorge is the premier summer whitewater adventure in Montana.